Liberal senator Andrew McLachlan criticizes Angus Taylor’s welfare and immigration policies

 Details reported by only one source:

-- McLachlan proposed focusing on skills recognition, bridging courses, and English language training for migrants instead of welfare restrictions
+- McLachlan provided a vision for migration that focuses on skills recognition, bridging courses, and English language training rather than welfare restrictions

-- Taylor’s budget reply speech was described as a desperate attempt to regain footing after the Farrer by-election loss
+- The article mentions that Taylor’s budget reply speech was seen as an attempt to regain footing after the Farrer by-election loss

 Source Articles